-The first question those exploring Islam usually ask is: Why does Islam prohibit the consumption of alcohol and pork?
 To answer this question, an important clarification must be made:

-The Qur'an allows Muslims everything on Earth for their own benefit and categorically states that God has created everything on the earth for humans to benefit from (2:29).
+The Qur'an allows Muslims everything on Earth for their own benefit and categorically states that God has created everything on the earth for human benefit from (2:29).

 This includes, of course, food and drink.
 Thus, everything is permissible for human consumption with the exception of anything the Qur'an considers unlawful due to its innate impurity, that is hazardous to health or intoxicates and clouds the mind.
 Perhaps you will be interested in learning about the prohibition of pork and alcohol in Islam.